anentropic/chuckd/README.md

 ...this compiles the project and runs the tests.

-It also generates `app/build/scripts/app` shell script which wraps `java` + jar and should be runnable as if it was the `chuckd` cli tool, if your local `$JAVA_HOME` etc are set up correctly.
-(I didn't get it working, but I didn't try very hard...)
+It also generates `app/build/distributions/chuckd-x.y.z.zip`.
+If you unzip that then the `bin/chuckd` shell script it extracts is runnable - I guess it needs the adjacent `lib/` dir which was also extracted.

 ### Build the binary